appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 1. Verify evidence to confirm application is not using a deprecated OAuth flow, including the Implicit Flow or the Resource Owner Password Credentials Flow.

 *L2*
-1. Verify that the application is not using a deprecated OAuth flow, including the Implicit Flow or the Resource Owner Password Credentials Flow.
+1. Verification shall confirm that the application is not using a deprecated OAuth flow, including the Implicit Flow or the Resource Owner Password Credentials Flow.